patrick59zm/ExplainablePhishingDetection/README.md

 # Explainable Phishing Detection

-### This the repo of project 11 of the ETH Data Science Lab spring 2025
+### This is the repo of project 11 of the ETH Data Science Lab spring 2025

 A modular project for detecting phishing and machine-generated emails using classical ML, transformer-based models, and an LLM-based API, with integrated explainability.
 You can preprocess data, train and evaluate multiple models, generate feature-based or natural-language explanations, and serve everything through a web interface.